dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/README.md

 - Comments are as in Haskell.
 - `while a do b ; c` is parsed as `(while a do b) ; c`, not as `while a do (b ; c)`
 - Use `:tree` if you want to see the abstract syntax tree.
-- We distnguish definitions and expressions.
-Definitions are known globally throughout the program. `val` defines a value, including non recursive functions. `rec` defines a recursive function. `let`-expressions are used to make local definitions with limited scope.
+- Definitions are known globally throughout the program. `val` defines a value, including non recursive functions. `rec` defines a recursive function. `let`-expressions are used to make local definitions with limited scope.
 - There are built-in functions defined in all environments as follows.

   - One for each `<op>`.